 The aim of creating a draft EIR is to help lay the groundwork for Alameda Point's overall redevelopment, according to city officials.
 What makes the effort especially important is that the Navy will turn over title of the property within the next few months.

 "I support a mix of housing," said Katie DeLeon, 28, who recently moved to the city's West End from Oakland.
 "But what scares me is traffic.
 It's already bad sometimes on Webster Street in the mornings and evenings, and it could get worse as Alameda Point is developed.
 It needs to be planned right."

-But 31-year-old Gordon Lai said creating a mix of housing and retail will provide a financial boost to the West End, as well as to Oakland's Jack London Square across
+But 31-year-old Gordon Lai said creating a mix of housing and retail will provide a financial boost to the West End, as well as to Oakland's Jack London Square across the Estuary.

 "It's prime property with views of San Francisco Bay," Lai said about Alameda Point, which makes up about one-third of the Island.
 "It can be a real tax generator.
 But you can't have gentrification and push poor people out, either."